-The engagement professionals are aided by reference to company materials such as annual reports, proxy statements, the ISS benchmark research, as well as EOS engagement and voting history (as recorded on our proprietary engagement management system).
+The engagement professionals are aided by reference to company materials such as annual reports, proxy statements, the ISS benchmark research, as well as EOS engagement and voting recommendation history (as recorded on our proprietary engagement management system).
 EOS also draws on other sources such as collaborative engagement networks, national and international media, as well as a number of external research providers.
-This can include a range of quantitative indicators such as benchmark scores under the CA100+ benchmark, the Transition Pathway Initiative and Forest 500 report, as well as qualitative reports relating to management quality and performance appraisals.
+This can include a range of quantitative indicators such as external benchmark scores, as well as qualitative reports relating to management quality and performance appraisals.